 (And, before you go on an ordering spree, always check to see if the accessory is compatible with your model.
-There things are not always universal.)
+These things are not always universal.)

-Accommodating everything from broccoli to tamales to beets, here’s the One Steamer to Rule them All.
-For years, I’ve used a totally old-school collapsible metal steamer just like my mom had, only I got mine at the Goodwill.
+Accommodating everything from broccoli to tamales to beets, here’s the One Steamer to Rule Them All.
+For years, I’ve used a totally old-school collapsible metal steamer just like my mom had, only I got mine at Goodwill.
 It’s worked fine but was hard to fish out of the pot.

 But now I’m a convert to this Hadrigo steamer.

 It’s huge, maximizing the area of the cooker so you can steam around ten eggs without having to pile them on top of each other.
 It’s got a handle for easy lifting and it’s way easier to store than some floppy silicone thing.

 In fact, when you’re not using your Instant Pot, you could keep it nestled in there.
 Just be sure it’ll fit in your pot.
 It fit in my Ultra but not in my circa 2015 Duo.

 2. Instant Pot Mini Mitts

 Reaching into the Instant Pot puts your hands right in the way of scalding-hot steam, putting potholders in danger of getting wet.
 And while a pair of tongs can get jars, pans, steamers, or even halved acorn squash out of the pot, it’s all too easy for them to lose their grip.

 They’re substantial enough to protect your hands from the ample steam a pressure cooker produces, but not so thick they’re ungainly (a complaint I’ve had with many other silicone mitts).
 I often lift hot inserts or steamer baskets out of my cooker, and these made it by far less nerve-wracking.